AliZ-dev/AR-devUp/README.md

 # IHA-4506 Advanced Robotics 2020
-In this repository, you will find the needed material during the course implementation.
+we'll use [4](https://github.com/modulabs/arm-control) for implementing and demonstrating the course assignments.

 ## Prerequisit
 it is recommended to use the following requirements to avoid any unforseen error during the implementation of the codes.